Ark Kings Academy

-Ark Kings Academy is a co-educational all-through school located in Kings Norton, Birmingham, West Midlands, England.
-Serving students aged 3 to 16, it operates across two sites: the Primary Academy at Tees Grove and the Secondary Academy at Shannon Road.
-The school is part of the Ark Schools network, a registered charity under English law and sponsored by the parent charity Ark.
+Ark Kings Academy is a co‑educational all‑through school located in Kings Norton, Birmingham, West Midlands, England.
+It educates pupils aged 3 to 16 and operates across two sites: a primary phase at Tees Grove and a secondary phase at Shannon Road.
+The school is part of the Ark Schools network, a multi‑academy trust and registered charity in England.

 History

-The Secondary Academy began as Primrose Hill Senior School in 1967, later renamed Kings Norton High School in 1993 to avoid confusion with a nearby primary school.
-In September 2012, the school converted to academy status and was renamed Ark Kings Academy.
-The Primary Academy originated as Primrose Hill Primary School, which converted to academy status in September 2012 under the name Ark Rose Primary Academy.
-In September 2017, Ark Rose Primary Academy formally merged with Ark Kings Academy, sharing an amalgamated senior leadership and administration team.
+Ark Kings Academy traces its origins to Primrose Hill Senior School, which opened in 1967.
+It was subsequently renamed Kings Norton High School in 1993.
+In September 2012 the school converted to academy status as Ark Kings Academy.

+A primary phase, originally Primrose Hill Primary School, became an academy known as Ark Rose Primary Academy in 2012.
+This primary phase merged with Ark Kings Academy in September 2017.